Common Business Problems

 How to Get More Sleep

 1. Get some exercise.
-Physical activity during the daytime can help you sleep better at night.
+Physical activity during the day can help you sleep better at night.
 Just be sure not to work out too late in the evening, or you risk making it harder to fall asleep.
-Exercising first thing in the morning is better to help you wake up.
+Exercising first thing in the morning is better for waking up.

 2. Keep a schedule.
 Your evening routine is just as important as your morning routine.
-Going to bed at the same time every night, while initially tedious, will help your body get used to falling asleep at a particular time.
+While initially tedious, going to bed at the same time every night will help your body get used to falling asleep at a particular time.
 Training yourself will take a while, but the habit will pay off.

 3. Mind your diet.
 What you eat can impact your stress levels and sleeping habits.
 For example, eating too late in the evening, consuming too much caffeine, and drinking alcohol make it harder to fall asleep and reduce your overall sleep quality.

 4. Reduce blue light.
-Phones, TVs, and computer screens all emit a type of blue light that can throw off your circadian rhythm.
-Shut off all screens an hour before bedtime and unwind with a book or another form of non-digital entertainment.
+Phones, TVs, and computer screens emit blue light that can disrupt your circadian rhythm.
+Turn off all screens an hour before bedtime and unwind with a book or other non-digital entertainment.

 5. Fall asleep faster.
 The U.S. Army has developed a meditation technique to help soldiers fall asleep quickly.
 First, imagine your entire body relaxing and filling with a warm sensation, bit by bit.
-Then, walk through it, releasing the tension from your forehead to your toes until you feel the stress leave your body.
+Then, walk through it, releasing the tension from your forehead to your toes until the stress leaves your body.

 Are you still tempted to sacrifice sleep for success?
 A business coach can help you manage your time and reduce your stress levels, finally allowing you to get some shut-eye.
 Click here to fill out my contact form for a complimentary coaching session with a very well-rested coach, and let’s finally get your sleep schedule under control.